ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Conclusion

 \section{Conclusion}

-We present ClinEdu, a novel multi-agent pedagogical simulator for controlled testing and scalable data generation.
-Using it, we build ClinTeach, a large-scale Socratic teaching dataset, and train MedTutor-R1—the first multimodal tutor for one-to-many clinical instruction.
-MedTutor-R1 is first instruction-tuned on ClinTeach, then refined via reinforcement learning using a three-axis reward (structural fidelity, analytical quality, clinical safety) to enhance its Socratic adaptability.
-Evaluation redeploys the tutor into ClinEdu for in-situ simulation.
-Results show MedTutor-R1 outperforms the base model by over 20\% in pedagogical score, matches o3, and scales effectively with student numbers, validating the effectiveness of our pedagogical simulator ClinEdu.
+We introduce ClinEdu, a multi-agent simulator for controlled testing and data generation, and ClinTeach, a large-scale Socratic teaching dataset.
+From these, we developed ClinTutor-R1, the first vision-language tutor for one-to-many clinical instruction.
+The model incorporates an explicit internal thinking mechanism and undergoes instruction-tuning on ClinTeach followed by reinforcement learning, utilizing a three-axis reward covering structural fidelity, analytical quality, and clinical safety to boost Socratic adaptability.
+In-situ evaluation shows ClinTutor-R1 outperforms the base model by over 20\% in pedagogical score and achieves performance competitive with o3.
+Our model demonstrates strong robustness across diverse student agents and scales effectively with increasing student counts.